James McKeown: Grimsby Town

-On 16 August 2014, McKeown saved a crucial last-minute penalty, the game finishing 1–1, preventing Dover winning the game.
+On 16 August 2014, McKeown saved a crucial last-minute penalty, the game finishing 1–1, preventing Dover Athletic winning the game.
 He played in all the league games of the 2014–15 season as Grimsby came 3rd in the Conference, and secured a play-off spot.
-He also played in the 2015 Conference Premier play-off Final against Bristol Rovers at Wembley on 17 May 2015; following a 1–1 draw after extra time, Grimsby lost 5–3 in a penalty shoot-out.
+He also played in the 2015 Conference Premier play-off final against Bristol Rovers at Wembley on 17 May 2015; following a 1–1 draw after extra time, Grimsby lost 5–3 in a penalty shoot-out.

 McKeown picked up the Reusch Goalkeeper of the Year 2014–15 award on 20 May 2015, at The Non-League Paper's National Game Awards in association with The NLFA, for keeping 23 clean sheets himself.

 As training was in full swing for the 2015–16 season, McKeown was admitted to hospital on 18 July 2015 and diagnosed as suffering with viral meningitis.
 Four days later, he finished his treatment and was released from hospital.
 McKeown was able to return to light training by 24 July 2016.
 Having already secured a play-off spot in the last home game against Chester, McKeown missed only the last game of the 2015–16 season as Paul Hurst's "Mariners" came 4th in the National League.
-McKeown played in Grimsby's 3–1 victory over Forest Green Rovers in the 2016 National League play-off Final at Wembley, seeing Grimsby promoted to League Two after a six-year absence from the Football League.
+McKeown played in Grimsby's 3–1 victory over Forest Green Rovers in the 2016 National League play-off final at Wembley, seeing Grimsby promoted to League Two after a six-year absence from the Football League.

 His efforts over the season earned him a place in the 2015–16 National League team of the year, alongside the league's outstanding players.
 McKeown signed a new two-year contract, that will keep him at the club until the summer of 2018.

 McKeown made his League Two debut with the club on 6 August 2016 in the opening game of the 2016–17 season in Grimsby's 2–0 home victory against Morecambe.
 After losing the number 1 spot to Manchester United loanee Dean Henderson on 28 January 2017 McKeown confirmed he had handed in his transfer request.